SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/accounts/accounts.md

 or 510-486-8612, to obtain a temporary password.
 You can call at any time, 24 x 7, and somebody will be here to assist you.

+!!! note
-Note: If you are an existing NERSC user and need to be added to a new project, the project PI or one of their proxies must add you.
+    If you are an existing NERSC user and need to be added to a new project, the project PI or one of their proxies must add you.
 In this case, you cannot add yourself to the project.

-## Resetting passwords
+## Managing Accounts

-If you forget your password or if it has recently expired, and you have previously answered your NIM security questions, you can reset your password using the Self-Service Password reset link on the [NIM login page ("Forgot your NIM password?")](https://nim.nersc.gov).
-See "Managing Your User Account With NIM" in the NIM User's Guide.
-If you haven't answered the Security Questions, you will need to call Operations at 800-666-3772, menu option 1, or 510-486-6821 to get a new temporary password (we do not send passwords via email).
-The temporary password is good for only 24 hours.
-You should login to NIM with this temporary password, and immediately choose a new password.
-After about 10 minutes, this new password may be used to login to any NERSC computer.
+Merge with NIM user guide...